status-im/specs/docs/draft/12-sticker-pack.md

        :stickers [{:hash "e301017012207737b75367b8068e5bdd027d7b71a25138c83e155d1f0c9bc5c48ff158724495"}
        {:hash "e301017012201a9cdea03f27cda1aede7315f79579e160c7b2b6a2eb51a66e47a96f47fe5284"}]}}
 ```
-All assets fields, are contenthash fields as per [EIP 1577](https://eips.ethereum.org/EIPS/eip-1577).
+All asset fields, are contenthash fields as per [EIP 1577](https://eips.ethereum.org/EIPS/eip-1577).
- This payload is uploaded also to IPFS, and the IPFS address is used in the content field of the Sticker Market contract.
+The node also uploads this payload to IPFS, and the node uses the IPFS address in the content field of the Sticker Market contract.
 See [Sticker Market spec](https://github.com/status-im/sticker-market/blob/651e88e5f38c690e57ecaad47f46b9641b8b1e27/docs/specification.md) for a detailed description of the contract.

 #### Install a sticker pack

-To install a sticker pack, all sticker packs available in Sticker Market are fetched.
-The following steps are needed to fetch all sticker packs:
+To install a sticker pack, the node fetches all sticker packs available in Sticker Market.
+The node needs the following steps to fetch all sticker packs:

 #### 1. Get total number of sticker packs
 Call `packCount()` on the sticker market contract, will return number of sticker pack registered as `uint256`.